ToshioCP/Gtk4-tutorial/src/sec3.src.md

 What are applications?
 Applications are software that runs using libraries, which includes the OS, frameworks and so on.
-In Gtk4 programming, the GtkApplication is a program (or executable) that runs using Gtk libraries.
+In GTK 4 programming, the GtkApplication is a program (or executable) that runs using Gtk libraries.

 The basic way to write a GtkApplication is as follows.